gbv/coli-conc-server/README.md

 ## To-Dos
 - [ ] SETUP.md: Clarify that two terminals, one with sudo user and one with `cocoda`, are necessary
 - [ ] Add services
-- [ ] Add data import into jskos-server instances
+- [x] Add data import into jskos-server instances
+  - [ ] Add data dump/restore for MongoDB
+- [ ] Have webhook-handler restart certain services when their configurations are updated
+  - Requires 1) knowing which files were updated on the `git pull` and 2) to which services they belong (for now, simple name matching?)
 - [ ] Test Git cloning instructions
   - [ ] Can we configure our server - safely - so that we can also commit changes right from the server?